daguenther/Z2A/Resources/Math.md

 Geogebra is a powerful graphing program, available both offline and across major operating systems.
 It boasts interactive features, and a large online material browser.

+I would consider this a must for teaching geometry.

 * [Homepage](http://www.geogebra.org/)
 * [Materials](http://tube.geogebra.org/)